Associate Professor (Applied Linguistics & Discourse Studies); (Sabbatical Leave Jan 1- June 30, 2018)

 - FYSM 1612: Language, Identity, and Canadian Nation Building

-Gentil, G. (in press).
+Gentil, G. (2018).
 Multilingualism as a writing resource.
 In J. Liontas (Ed).
 The TESOL Encyclopedia of English Language Teaching, Liontas, J. (Vol. Teaching Writing, co-edited by D. Belcher & A. Hirvela).
 New York: Wiley.

 Gentil, G. (2014).
 Will ESL writing teachers lose their jobs in the age of highly accurate computer-assisted translation?
 Contact Magazine (TESOL Ontario Newsletter), 40(4),31-34.